Skip to main content

 There's Real Value in Being a Flyer

-Nationally recognized for providing exceptional value to students, the University of Dayton is committed to making our top-tier private education affordable — because our bottom line is student success.
+Nationally recognized for providing exceptional value to students, the University of Dayton is committed to making the cost of our top-tier private education transparent — because our bottom line is student success.

 Our Catholic, Marianist vision for education calls us to equip students with the tools they need to graduate on time and to graduate alumni who are on a lifelong path to success and prepared to make a difference in the world.

-We provide a transparent overview of costs and scholarships for each year at UD upfront — so you can make your college decision with confidence.
+We provide a clear overview of costs and scholarships for each year at UD upfront — so you can make your college decision with confidence.
+Explore this page to learn more about financial aid, including our process and timeline, a helpful video that explains each page of a sample aid offer, frequently asked questions and more.

 • 98%